 For most optical systems, the final image must be formed on a planar surface; however, in actuality, a lens that is free of all other off-axis aberrations creates an image on a curved surface known as a Petzval surface.
 This nominal curvature of this surface, which is known as the Petzval curvature, is the reciprocal of the lens radius.
 For a positive lens, this surface curves inward towards the object plane, whereas for a negative lens, the surface curves away from that plane.
 The field curvature aberration arises from forcing a naturally curved image surface into a flat one.
 For the image, the presence of field curvature makes it impossible to have both the edges and central region of the image be crisp simultaneously.
-If the focal plane is shifted to the vertex of the Petzval surface (Position A in Fig. 4), the central part of the image will be in focus while the outer portion of the image will be blurred, making it impossible to distinguish minor structural details in this outer region.
-Alternatively, if the image plane is moved to the edges of the Petzval surface (Position B in Fig. 4), the opposite effect occurs; the edges of the image will come into focus, but the central region will become blurred.
-The best compromise between these two extremes is to place the image plane somewhere in between the vertex and edges of the Petzval surface, but regardless of its location, the image will never appear sharp and crisp over the entire field of view.
+If the focal plane is shifted to the vertex of the Petzval surface (Position A in Fig. 4), the central part of the image plane is moved to the edges of the Petzval surface (Position B in Fig. 4), the opposite effect occurs; the edges of the image will come into focus, but the central region will become blurred.
+The best compromise between these two extremes is to place the image plane somewhere in between the vertex and edges of the Petzval surface, but regardless of its location, the image will never appear sharp and crisp over the entire field or view.